 People with major depressive disorder are depressed most days for at least 2 weeks.
 They may appear miserable.
 Their eyes may be full of tears, their brows may be furrowed, and the corners of the mouth may be turned down.
 They may slump and avoid eye contact.
 They may hardly move, show little facial expression, and speak in a monotone.

-People have been depressed for most of the time for 2 years or more.
+People with persistent depressive disorder have been depressed for most of the time for 2 years or more.

 Symptoms begin gradually, often during adolescence, and may last for years or decades.
 How many symptoms are present at one time varies, and sometimes symptoms are less severe than those in major depression.